ghxiao/morph-xr2rml/README_code_architecture.txt

       that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries using a table name or query
-    - a data materializer (MorphBaseMaterializer) basically consists of a proper JENA model (either in mem or db) initialized with an RDF output syntax (N3, Turtle...), a name space etc. The model is used to create resources subject, predicate, object and graphs, then each triples is materialized to the output file immediately.
+    - a data materializer (MorphBaseMaterializer) basically consists of a proper JENA model (either in mem or db) initialized with a name space etc. The model is used to create statements from subject, predicate, objects read from the database.
     - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
     - a query translator, query result writer and query result processor